Albert Einstein: Death

 On 17 April 1955, Einstein experienced internal bleeding caused by the rupture of an abdominal aortic aneurysm, which had previously been reinforced surgically by Rudolph Nissen in 1948.
 He took the draft of a speech he was preparing for a television appearance commemorating the state of Israel's seventh anniversary with him to the hospital, but he did not live to complete it.

 Einstein refused surgery, saying, "I want to go when I want.
 It is tasteless to prolong life artificially.
 I have done my share; it is time to go.
 I will do it elegantly."
-He died in the University Medical Center of Princeton at Plainsboro early the next morning at the age of 76, having continued to work until near the end.
+He died in the Princeton Hospital early the next morning at the age of 76, having continued to work until near the end.

 During the autopsy, the pathologist Thomas Stoltz Harvey removed Einstein's brain for preservation without the permission of his family, in the hope that the neuroscience of the future would be able to discover what made Einstein so intelligent.
 Einstein's remains were cremated in Trenton, New Jersey, and his ashes were scattered at an undisclosed location.